goz/goz/README.md

-# Hi there, I'm goz 👋
+# Hi there, I'm Goz 👋

 I'm a Software Engineer—mostly writing code, sometimes breaking things, and always learning.
 I’d call my skills “average at best” but I believe showing up and building is what counts most.